dh-atlas/white-book/Whitebook.md

 * The use of XML/TEI encoding, the standard for digital editions, enhances interoperability and data reuse.
 * Publication of the edition’s XML/TEI files on an external repository, facilitating data reuse and ensuring long-term preservation.
 * The digital edition is indexed in OpenAIRE.
-* Active contribution to the development of the visualization tool.
+* Active contribution to the development of the visualisation tool.
-* Clear indication of the edition’s status, licenses, and attribution.
+* Clear indication of the edition’s status, licences, and attribution.
-* Provision of indexes, search features, and various visualization tools that enhance the discoverability of the contents.
+* Provision of indexes, search features, and various visualisation tools that enhance the discoverability of the contents.
-* The digital edition is indexed in OpenAIRE.

 **Improvements**